The Air Force and the Navy are two branches of the army service that hire soldiers for their duties. So how do the branches differ?

 The difference between the two forces is their missions.
 While the Air Force is in charge of air warfare, the Navy takes responsibility for naval combat.

-Today, Guard Your Health will explain the differences between the Air Force vs Navy in detail.
+Today, we will explain the differences between the Air Force vs Navy in detail.
 Let’s read on to discover!

 What Is The Air Force?